dainelli98/video-caption/README.md

 ## Running the project

-This projects provides 4 commands that can be run and configured usign CLI:
+This projects provides 4 commands that can be run and configured using CLI:

 - ``prepare-dataset``
 - ``train``